We remember Superman actor George Reeves and other famous people who died June 16 in history.

 1967: Reginald Denny, English actor whose movie appearances included “Anna Karenina” and “Rebecca,” dies at 75 following a stroke.

-1959: George Reeves, U.S. actor well-known for starring in "The Adventures of Superman," dies by suicide at 45.
+1959: George Reeves, U.S. actor well-known for starring in “The Adventures of Superman,” dies by alleged suicide at 45.

 1940: Dubose Heyward, U.S. author known best for his novel “Porgy,” which inspired the opera “Porgy and Bess,” dies of a heart attack at 54.